robmoore-i/RemotePingPongPairing/README.md

 3. I run `./ping rob`

-- This puts my WIP onto a branch called and pushes it.
+- This puts my WIP onto a branch called 'remote-wip-rob' and pushes it.

 - I am responsible for deleting my local copy of the branch.
+(I would use `git branch -D remote-wip-rob`).

 4. My partner runs `./pong rob`